abstractfactory/rfc/spec10.md

 Refer to an absolute path as *location* so as to facilitate for future expansion into using URI/URL addresses.

-It MUST NOT matter to the programmer *where* the meta-data is stored and it MUST NOT matter in what format that data resides.
-With such assumptions, we can assert valid meta-data and standard use regardless of it residing on a remote file-system, within a binary file or in-memory within an application.
-Any content can contain meta-data, regardless of what is hosting it.
+It MUST NOT matter to the programmer *where* the metadata is stored and it MUST NOT matter in what format that data resides.
+With such assumptions, we can assert valid metadata and standard use regardless of it residing on a remote file-system, within a binary file or in-memory within an application.
+Any content can contain metadata, regardless of what is hosting it.

 ### Writing to groups

-Data MAY be written directly to groups; this becomes the meta-data of that group.
+Data MAY be written directly to groups; this becomes the metadata of that group.
 In the example above we dump directly to a Group object.
 The resulting datasets are formatted according to the group's suffix which in this case results in an ordered list.

 In other cases, where the group has no suffix, the data is formatted as-is; meaning Mk2 will determine in which format the data is to be stored based on its object-type within the given programming language and imprint the result into the suffix of the dataset.